kiyell/nuphy-air75-config/README.md

-# NuPhy Air75 V2 productivity configuration

 <img src="./nuphy-air75v2-image.png" alt="Nuphy Air72 V2 Keyboard">

+## NuPhy Air75 V2 Keyboard Configuration

+My personal config for productivity.

 ## How to use

 Use Chrome to access [usevia.app](https://usevia.app) and load the [design file](https://nuphy.com/pages/json-files-for-nuphy-keyboards).
-Then load the saved JSON layout file.
+Then load the saved [JSON layout file](./nuphy_air75_v2.layout.json).
 Layer 0 and 2 correspond to MAC and WIN mode switch.

 ## Details